To honor our Veterans, and to support their families, by providing a full military honors service that they so richly deserve.

 We honor the PRESENT, by our involvement in the Certified Nevada Veteran Advocate [NVA] program.
 This program provides guidance to veterans, directing them to various programs to assist them in their lives.
 There is a volunteer NVA available to provide guidance to veterans, and directing them to various programs to assist them in their lives.
 Contact: 775-302-3888

-The NVC proudly coordinates and hosts the 9/11 remembrance ceremony each year at the Out of Town Park in Fernley.
+The NVC proudly coordinates and hosts the 9/11 remembrance ceremony each year.
 We also spearhead and coordinate the annual Memorial Day Ceremony held at the cemetery.

 The NVC bus, named Denise, proudly leads the annual 4th of July parade down Main Street in Fernley, as well as the Christmas Parade and provides transportation for various organizations.
 In 2019 the NVC partnered with the Pony Express to deliver letters of appreciation to veterans in assisted living facilities.
 These letters were collected across the country and internationally from individuals and organizations by the Pony Express and entrusted to the NVC to deliver them to veterans.
 It was an honor to let these veterans know they are not forgotten.